nishihatapalmer/TreeTable/README.md

 ![TreeTable](treetable.png)

 ### Software status
 This software is in **beta**.
-It is feature complete and seems to work.
-A lot of tests need to be written.
-The overall code shouldn't change too much, but methods may be refactored a lot.
+It is feature complete.
+Some tests still need to be written.
+The overall code shouldn't change too much, but methods may be refactored.
 The demo code will probably be extended a bit and the help expanded.

+### Integrating the code
+The `TreeTable` component has not yet been published to maven, as it is still in beta.
+Therefore, you should clone the repository and add the source code directly to your own project.
+Once the code is at a release status, it will be published to maven, and then you can reference it in your build dependencies (e.g. pom file).

 ## Getting started
 This section covers how to get started with using TreeTableModel in your own code.